gcharnock/myemacs/README.md

-# Notes on setting up a really good emacs/haskell environment
+# Notes on setting up this emacs environment

+Firstly, the `.emacs.d` should be in verson control.
+In `$HOME` clone this repository and rename it to `.emacs.d`.